lando/lando/blog/posts/2020-02-14-announcing-lando-alliance.md

 > Why are we doing this?

 It's really amazing to me how easy it is to forget why you are doing something.
 How easy it is to be captured and held hostage by what other people think you should be doing.
-It's even more embarrassing when you get convinced that these are actually _your own_ ideas and you then _believe_ them _for years._
+It's even more embarrassing when you get convinced that these are actually _your own_ ideas that you then _believe for years._

-Maybe we couldn't find a business model because we _shouldn't_ have a business model.
+Maybe we couldn't find a business model because there _shouldn't_ be a business model.

 Why _are_ we doing this?
 To make money?
 Clearly not ;)